hdinkel/linuxcommandline/linux_intermediate/exercises.rst

    b.
 Now use awk to show all lines containing "17".

    c.
-Next try show only those lines where column three equals 17 (Hint: The file is semicolon-separated...).
+Next try to show only those lines where column three equals 17 (Hint: The file is semicolon-separated...).

    d.
 Finally print the PMIDs (column 6) of all lines that contain "17" in column 3.